SMC2

 Structural maintenance of chromosomes protein 2 (SMC-2), also known as chromosome-associated protein E (CAP-E), is a protein that in humans is encoded by the SMC2 gene.

-SMC-2 is a core subunit of condensin I and II, large protein complexes involved in chromosome condensation.
+SMC2 is part of the SMC protein family and is a core subunit of condensin I and II, large protein complexes involved in chromosome condensation, overall organization.
+Several studies have demonstrated the necessity of SMC2 for cell division and proliferation.